NavyaG-lab/Tech-writer/itaipu/log_cache_update.md

 grep "s3:\/\/nu-spark-metapod-ephemeral-1\/\K([^\"]*)" -oP 2019-03-20-log-cache.csv | xargs -P 10 -I {} aws s3 cp --recursive s3://nu-spark-metapod-ephemeral-1/{} s3://nu-spark-datomic-logs/cache/{}
 ```

- - open a PR updating the log cache entries on `common-etl`, [like this one](https://github.com/nubank/common-etl/pull/295), using the output of:
+ - open a PR updating the log cache entries in `common-etl`, [similar to this one](https://github.com/nubank/itaipu/pull/6426), using the output of:

 ```
 cat 2019-03-20-log-cache.csv | sort | sed -e 's/s\"/\"/g' | sed -e 's/\"\"/\"/g' | sed -e s'/.$//' | sed -e s'/^.//'
 ```

- - do a local publish of `common-etl` and build and push an image of `itaipu` using that version to quay.io
+ - build and push an image of `itaipu` using these changes to quay.io

  - do a log validation run using quay.io image using the following scripts: